membase/ns_server/README.markdown

 ## Quick Start

-The basic idea is that there will be one server that understands commands and can issue responses.
+You'll need erlang, of course.

+To do a build, do...

+    make

+To run unit tests, do...

+    make test

 A sample implementation is provided that uses an in-memory hash table per session.
 You can try it out like this:

     erl -pa ebin -s mc_server_ascii_dict main

-Then connect to port 11222 with your favorite memcached binary protocol client.
+Then connect to port 11222 with your favorite memcached ascii protocol client, like telnet.

 ## Slow Start

 So you want to write your own backend?
 No problem.
 Take a look at `mc_server_ascii_dict` for an example backend that implements a few ascii protocol commands.

+To run all the proxy variations on different ports (see src/mc_test.erl), do...

+    erl -pa ebin -s mc_test main

 ## License